OpenTechInitiative/.github/profile/README.md

-# .github
-# Welcome to the Open Tech Initiative!
+Welcome to the Open Tech Initiative!
 Our goal is to build bigger and better software solutions while putting the user's privacy first.
 We guarantee none of our software services ever take any information without the consent of the end user

+We are:
+- Advocates for Free Speech and Human Rights
+- Advocates for the right to privacy online